Varox2x/my_dictionary_frontend/README.md

 - React Router
 - Framer Motion

 State managmend is based on React Context and React Query.
-To fetch data there are custom hooks (based on React Query hooks) and Axios.
+To fetch data there are custom hooks (based on React Query hooks and Axios).
 Sidebar on desktop is supported by ,,react-pro-sidebar".
-To create animation has been used Framer Motion.
+To create animation Framer Motion has been used.

 ## Back-End Tech